|

 The class loader to load classes, native libraries and resources from

-the top JAR and from JARs inside top JAR.
-The loading process looks
+the top JAR and from JARs inside the top JAR.

-through the hierarchy of JARs and allows for their tree structure (i.e. nested JARs).
+The class loader looks through the hierarchy of JARs and allows nested JARs.

 The class loader delegates class loading to the parent class loader and